JiaweiZhuang/CS205_final_project/README.md

 We then split the training set into a sub-training set and a validation set with the ratio 8:2.
 The testing set we obtained above would be untouched until the final test.
 Our selection process of the best K is as follows:
 1. cluster the sub-training set using k-means with a given K.
-2. pick the 7 purest cluster corresponding to each label to be the 7 standard clusters.
+2. pick the 7 purest clusters corresponding to the 7 labels respectively to be the standard clusters.
 Compute the 7 cluster centers for use.
 3. For each data point in the validation set, assign this point to the cluster with the closest cluster center.
 4. Calculate the average classification accuracy of the validation set.